andylokandy/preemptive/README.md

 # Preemptive-rs

-A minimum preemptive os on Cortex-M3 (specially on blue-pill board) written in Rust.
+A minimum preemptive OS on Cortex-M3 (specially on blue-pill board) written in Rust.
 It is for the purpose of researching and showing how the fundamental runtime of Cortex-M3 works.

+## What is preemptive OS

+> In computing, preemption is the act of temporarily interrupting a task being carried out by a computer system, without requiring its cooperation, and with the intention of resuming the task at a later time.
+Such changes of the executed task are known as context switches.   ----  Wikipedia

+In breif, the kernel of non-preemptive OS can not interrupting a task, while the kernel of preemptive OS can take the control back without informing the task.

 ## Build and Run

-- Firstly, make sure you have `arm-none-eabi` toolchain and `openocd` installed on your platform.
+- Make sure you have `arm-none-eabi` toolchain and `openocd` installed on your platform.

-- Then connect pin `PA2` to a serial reciever, with 115200 baudrate, 8 data bits, 1 stop bits. no parity, no flow control.
+- Connect pin `PA2` to a serial reciever, with 115200 baudrate, 8 data bits, 1 stop bits, no parity and no flow control.

 - Compile the application:
 ```